Materials-Consortia/OPTIMADE/optimade.rst

 The dictionary MAY include these fields.

 - :field:`range_ids`: list of strings.

-  A list with an identifier for each dimension of the range.
-It shows that that dimension correlates to the same dimension of another range.
+  A list with an identifier for each dimension of the property.
+If two properties have the same range_id for a dimension it means that the values at an index along this dimension belong to each other.
-  For example, when data of an MD trajectory is shared, it could be used to indicate that the energies and the cartesian_site_positions of the index in a certain dimension are correlated. i.e. which energy belongs to which set of cartesian_site_positions.
+  For example, if both the :property:`energy` and :property:`cartesian_site_positions` of a trajectory have the same :field:`range_ids` it indicates that the energy at an index x(in the dimension labeled by this range_ids) belongs to the cartesian_site_positions at the same index x.
   SHOULD be a queryable property with support for all mandatory filter features.

 If the :field:`<property_name>` contains data the following properties MUST be present or SHOULD NOT be present, depending on the value of the :property:`serialization_format`.
 Querying is not relevant for these properties and SHOULD NOT be supported.

-- :field:`indexes`: List of lists of integers
+- :field:`indexes`: List of lists of integers.

   If :property:`serialization_format` is set to :val:`"custom"`, this field holds the indexes to which the values in the field :field:`<property_name>` belong.
-  The value MUST be present when :property:`serialization_format` is set to "custom".
+  The value MUST be present when :property:`serialization_format` is set to :val:`"custom"`.
   Otherwise, it SHOULD NOT be present.

-The order of the values must be the same as those in :property:`values`.
+- :field:`n_returned_values`: integer

+  The number of values that have been returned.
+  This value SHOULD be present when `serialization_format` is set to :val:`"custom"` or :val:`"regular"`.
+Otherwise it SHOULD NOT be present.

-- :field:`returned_range`: List of list of integers The range belonging to the returned data.
-It uses the same format as the :query-param:`property_ranges` query paramameter.
+- :field:`returned_range`: List of list of integers.

+  The range belonging to the returned data.
+It uses the same format as the :query-param:`property_ranges` query parameter.
   It consist of a list which for each dimension contains a list of three values.
   The first value indicates the index, in that dimension, of the first value that has been returned.
   The second value indicates the index of last returned value.
   The third value is the step size.
-  It MUST be returned when the `serialization_format` is "regular".
+  It MUST be returned when the `serialization_format` is "regular" or "custom".
 Otherwise it should not be returned.

-- :field:`next`: a `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__
+- :field:`next`: a `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__.

   If the field is too large to be returned in a single response, this field will contain a URL pointing to the entry, to which this property belongs, which contains the next set of values for this property.
-  If all the data for this property has been returned its value should be `null`
+  If all the data for this property has been returned its value should be :val:¨`null`

+- :field:`more_data_available`: boolean.

-- :field:`more_data_available`: :field-val:`false` if all the values in the requested range have been returned and :field-val:`true` if the returned values are incomplete.
+  :field-val:`false` if all the values in the requested range have been returned and :field-val:`true` if the returned values are incomplete.

 Responses